Nuffic MENA Scholarship Programme 2019 for Short Courses in The Netherlands (Fully-funded)

 While the scholarship is awarded to individuals, all candidates must be nominated by their employer to be able to participate.
 The need for training has to be demonstrated in the context of the organisation the applicant is employed by.

 The MSP is open to professionals who are nationals of – and living and working in – one of the countries listed below:

-- MSP is not currently open to applicants applying from Syria.
-Applicants with the Syrian nationality may apply if they are residing and working in one of the other MSP countries on the list
+* MSP is not currently open to professionals applying from Syria.
+Applicants with the Syrian nationality may apply if they are residing and working in one of the other MSP countries listed.

 To be eligible for an MSP scholarship: